About

 " To the one who does not work, but believes in Him who justifies the ungodly, his faith is credited as righteousness. " (Romans 4:3-7)

-Thus, it is through faith we are saved by the grace of the Lord Jesus; and we do not start with faith, then try to be perfected by the power of human flesh.
+So thus it is with us: it is through faith we are saved by the grace of the Lord Jesus; and we do not start with faith, then try to be perfected by the flesh.
 No!
-It is from faith to faith, from start to finish, that of faith, which is believing in Jesus Christ; as the apostle Paul says,
+But rather it is from faith to faith, from start to finish, that of faith, which is believing in Jesus Christ; as the apostle Paul asked the Galatian church,

-" This is the only thing I want to find out from you: did you receive the Spirit by the works of the law, or by hearing with faith?
-Are you so foolish?
-Having begun by the Spirit, are you now being perfected by the flesh? " (Galatians 3:2-3)
+" Having begun by the Spirit, are you now being perfected by the flesh? " (Galatians 3:2-3)

-For Jesus Christ was the first to preach the gospel of God.
-As it says, "After it was at the first spoken through the Lord, it was confirmed to us by those who heard."
-(Hebrews 2:3) And He healed many because of their faith, saying to them,
+For Jesus Christ was the first to preach the gospel of God (Hebrews 2:3), authoring salvation to everyone who believes.
+He healed many because of their faith, saying to them,

 "Your faith has saved you; go in peace."
 (Luke 7:50)